 CSIRO has been appointed by the Treasurer as the Data Standards Body (DSB) to support the delivery of the Consumer Data Right.
 The DSB is responsible for assisting Mr Andrew Stevens, the Data Standards Chair, in the development of common technical standards to allow Australians to access data held about them by businesses and direct its safe transfer to others.

-This work is being delivered by a team within Data61 – the Consumer Data Standards team.
-The work of the team is overseen by the Chair, Mr. Andrew Stevens, with industry and consumer advice provided by an Advisory Committee.
-Data61 is working closely with the Australian Competition and Consumer Commission (ACCC) as lead regulator of the Consumer Data Right, supported by the Office of the Australian Information Commissioner (OAIC).
+The work of standards development is conducted in close consultation with the Australian Competition and Consumer Commission (ACCC) as lead regulator of the Consumer Data Right, supported by the Office of the Australian Information Commissioner (OAIC).

-A number of working groups have been established to support Data61 to design and test the open standards it develops.
-Input provided by the Advisory Committee and working groups, alongside draft guidance materials, API specifications and implementation materials are being shared on this website and on GitHub.
+A number of working groups have been established to support the DSB in designing and testing the open standards it develops.
+Input provided by the Advisory Committees and working groups, alongside draft guidance materials, API specifications and implementation materials are being shared on this website and on GitHub.